stlab/copy-on-write/README.md

 # stlab::copy_on_write

-A thread-safe copy-on-write smart pointer implementation for C++17.
+Copy-on-write wrapper for any type.

 ## Overview